-There are many different ways to calculate the volume of an object, because every object has many different properties---such as mass, shape, and displacement---which relate back to its volume.
+There are several different ways to calculate the volume of an object, because every object has different properties – such as mass, shape, and displacement – which relate back to its volume.
+For a simple shape, like a cube or a sphere, you can find its volume by first determining its overall measurements of length or diameter.
+You can also find volume by figuring an object's displacement.
 Here are three different methods for finding volume.
 Depending on the object you are trying to measure, you will find that one method or another is preferable.

 Solve for Volume by Space

 All physical objects occupy space, and you can find the volume for some of them by measuring their physical dimensions.
 This is the easiest way to calculate the volume of objects with simple shapes, like cones, rectangular prisms, spheres, and cylinders.

 For example, a honeydew melon is close enough in shape to a sphere that you can use the sphere equation to calculate its volume and still get a fairly accurate answer.

 There is a link in the Resources section to a NASA website which provides volume equations for various simple shapes, and a few not-so-simple ones.

 Solve for Volume by Density and Mass